 I’ve tried rice noodles and a millet and rice combo.
 The rice and millet combo by Lotus Foods are what I use, and are what are pictured.
 They don’t stay quite as curly as regular ramen noodles, but are a pretty close substitute.
 In a pinch, I’ve used spaghetti noodles as well.
 If you do strictly rice noodles, you may want to start with less and work your way up, as they will absorb more of the ramen broth, and I like my ramen to have a lot of slurpable liquid.
 Don’t worry, if you end up adding too many noodles, the broth is so flavorful, you can simply add in some additional water until it’s the consistency you like.

 You could even do veggie noodles (sweet potato noodles, zucchini noodles) if you want the noodles grain free.
 Really, any gluten-free noodle that you like would be great.
 I’m not a huge fan of soba noodles, but would assume they would work here too.
 The toppings and broth are so fantastic, you can play around with the noodles.
 Also, I live in a small town in Idaho, so I do not have an Asian Market or Whole Foods (sad, I know!).
 There may be more options there.
 I get my noodles at my local Natural Grocer or Amazon.

 I hope that this delicious Asian dish helps your allergy family enjoy something a little different in it’s rotation.
 It’s definitely not like other things we eat and I look forward to it each and every time.

-Watch the quick recipe video to see how to make the recipe from start to finish, or on my YouTube channel.
-And while you’re there, please hit subscribe as it’s a newer venture and could use some love!
+Watch the quick recipe video to see how to make this gluten-free ramen recipe from start to finish.

 - 1/2 package of bacon, chopped